Introduction

 • Realise a personal, informed and meaningful response demonstrating critical understanding, realising intentions and, where appropriate, making connections between visual, oral or other elements.

-A level – coursework is made up of one unit which is a personal study of the student’s choice, including a 1,500 word essay.
-Students are assessed for both course work and exam as they are for AS; Develop, Experiment, Record and Realise.
+A level – coursework is made up of one unit which is a personal study of the student’s choice, including a 3000 word essay.
+Students are assessed for both coursework and Externally Set Task.

 Final Grades are marked: 60% coursework – 40% examination